 The speed of human transportation has changed how people interact in ways that are both positive and negative.
 For instance, until the advent of low-cost air transportation, the principal means of traveling between Ho Chi Minh City and Hanoi was a 33- to 36-hour rail journey on the Reunification Express or a similarly tedious bus journey.
 Now, for those who can afford to fly (low-cost carriers have broadened that population), the cities are just 2 hours apart.
 The route has become among the most densely trafficked in the world, with 60 flights per day each way in 2018.
 The result has been an improvement in the lives of traders, bureaucrats, students, tourists, and others traveling between Vietnam’s two largest cities, and the same has occurred in countless other city pairs.

 That lesson was repeated on a much larger scale during the COVID-19 pandemic.
 In early 2020, the coronavirus epidemic first forced the shutdown of large segments of the Chinese air transport system, including international air services to Chinese cities.
-And then as the disease spread, travel bans cascaded across the planet precipitating the worst crisis in the history of the airline industry.
-In the United States, passengers cleared at Transportation Security Administration (TSA) checkpoints reached a nadir of 87,500 on April 13, 2020, less than 4 percent of the level on the same date a year earlier.
-By mid-June 2021, with vaccination increasingly widespread in the US, the number of passengers processed daily by the TSA reached 70% of pre-pandemic levels, with domestic flights the main driver.
+As the disease spread, travel bans cascaded across the planet, precipitating the worst crisis in the history of the airline industry.
+In the United States, passengers cleared at Transportation Security Administration (TSA) checkpoints reached a nadir of 87,500 on April 13, 2020, just 4 percent of the level on the same date a year earlier.
+By June 2021, with vaccination increasingly widespread in the US, the number of passengers processed daily by the TSA reached 70% of pre-pandemic levels, with domestic flights the main driver.
 By June 2022, this traffic level was at 95%, with the demand considered to have recovered to pre-pandemic levels after a two-year hiatus.
-Still, international travel is lagging behind mainly due to entry restrictions often involving vaccine certificates, testing before arrival, and quarantine requirements.
+Still, international travel lagged mainly due to entry restrictions involving vaccine certificates, testing before arrival, and quarantine requirements.
 By mid-2022, these restrictions were eased for major destinations in North America and Europe, allowing for the resumption of segments of long-distance international air travel.

 b.
 An interconnected world